jonathantwite/dc-training/Glossary.md

 : The body that makes boundary changes at a local government level and advise on associated *PD* changes.
   Also *Boundary Commission*.

+Notice of alteration
+: A publication of the changes to the *Electoral Register*.
+  Usually published monthly, except in the run-up to an election where the *NOA*s will usually be published three further times.

 Open Register
 : The *Electoral Register* excluding electors who have specifically opted out.
   This register can be purchased from a *LA*.